Deep Pressure Calming Activities for the Classroom or Clinic

 Important Notes

 Deep pressure should always be firm but comfortable - never painful.
 Light touch can be both alerting and irritating for some children, so pressure should be steady and deep.
 Always respect a child's preference; some students find deep pressure uncomfortable and require alternative regulation strategies.
-When in doubt, consult your school's occupational therapist for individualized recommendations.
+Consult your school's occupational therapist for individualized recommendations.

-Read our Book Move More Learn More for the science and activities related to executive function, sensory-motor development, language and social-relational skills grades PreK-4.
+Learn More in our NEW Book Move More Learn More for the science and activities related to executive function, sensory-motor development, language, and social-relational skills in grades PreK-4.